 Ghazale Johnston received her B.S. in textile and apparel management and textile manufacturing and a B.A. in multidisciplinary studies with a minor in Spanish from NC State in 1996.
 She is vice chair of the NC State University Foundation Board, and a member of the Alumni Association and the Wolfpack Investor Network.
 While attending the university, Johnston was a member of the Zeta Tau Alpha sorority and president of the Panhellenic Association.
 She served as the student speaker at the Fall Commencement Ceremony in 1996.
 In 2016, Johnston created the Johnston Family Scholarship, which supports outstanding freshmen who display strong leadership skills, demonstrate financial need and are members of an underrepresented group.
 She has also funded an endowment for the Student Emergency Fund.
-Johnston consults early stage companies on business development and client integration and is the chief operating officer for Daymaker, a compassion platform that helps companies engage their employees through intentional acts of giving and service.
+As founder and principal of Joon Solutions, Johnston specializes in equipping mission-driven businesses with fundamental strategies and programs while staying aligned to their core principles and objectives.
+Johnston consults early stage companies on business development and client integration and was the chief operating officer for Daymaker, a compassion platform that helps companies engage their employees through intentional acts of giving and service.
 She serves on the board of directors for Big Brothers Big Sisters of Central Carolinas and the Myers Park High School Foundation.
 Johnston formerly spent 20 years at Accenture as a partner/managing director in the financial services practice.
 In 2013, she received a Charlotte Business Journal 40 under 40 award.

 V. Sherice Morris